altocodenl/cell/readme.md

    </tr>
 </table>

-If we're designing in a notebook or a blackboard, we can use a shorthand for this data, since for most of us it is not fun to draw tables by hand.
-Here's a way to represent the table above in **line format**:
+While tables are a standard way of looking at data, I much prefer to use text.
+Text takes up less space and is easier to input, whether in a computer, a notebook or a blackboard.
+Here's a way to represent the data above in **line format**:

 ```
 users 1 name Odd